iamaray/mini_interp/README.md

 The ultimate goal is to slowly expand this into a GPU-accelerated language for scientific computing and deep learning.

-## Toy Language Features
+## Core Language Features

-The toy language allows for the following very basic features:
+As of now, the core language allows for the following very basic features:

 - Variable assignment (int types only)
 - While loops